Category: Play Call

 • A Celtics Fan’s Survival Guide to Watching Knicks Fans Celebrate Nothing

-By: Kian Price
+by Kian Price

 I have spent years trying to be a calm, logical sports fan.
 I tell myself not to let other teams bother me, to focus on the Celtics, and to accept that sports will always make me a little insane.
 But every season, the New York Knicks and their fans push that insanity to new levels.
 There is something uniquely exhausting about watching Knicks fans celebrate moments that mean nothing, and as a Celtics fan, I have unfortunately become an expert in their behavior.